 - Deputy Director, Centre for Obesity Research and Epidemiology (CORE)

-- Reader, Established member at the Institute for Health and Welfare Research
+- Reader, Established member at the Institute for Health and Wellbeing Research

 - Vice President and criterion anthropometrist of the International Society for the Advancement of Kinanthropometry